 Global Transformations is a study of how the course of religion has changed due to increasingly expanding contacts and confrontations between differing cultures globally.
 The course is divided over two blocks: the first block takes an historical perspective and studies the rise and expansion of two religions from the Middle East that had their greatest successes far away from their place of origin: Manichaeism and the Bahá’í Faith.

-- Insight in the historical and contemporary dynamics of the development of religions
+- Insight into the historical and contemporary dynamics of the development of religions.

-- Insight in the ways in which religions have moved historically – through migration, mission, expansion – and are moving currently in a globalizing world
+- Insight into the ways in which religions have moved historically – through migration, mission, expansion – and are moving currently in a globalizing world.

 Mode of instruction